-- removed any deficiencies in Admission Requirements; - completed at least 18 units in the graduate program with a minimum 3.0 GPA, including at least 12 units at the 200 level.
+- removed any deficiencies in admission requirements; - completed at least 18 units in the graduate program with a minimum 3.0 GPA, including at least 12 units at the 200 level; and passed the Writing Proficiency Examination (WPE) or secured approval for a WPE waiver.

-Advancement to Candidacy forms are available in the Graduate Center.
+Advancement to Candidacy forms are available in the Office of Graduate Studies.
 The student fills out the form after planning a degree program in consultation with a Mathematics advisor.
-The completed form is then returned to the Graduate Center for approval.
+The completed form is then returned to the Office of Graduate Studies for approval.

-Degree Requirements
+Requirements • Master of Arts Degree

-The Master of Arts in Mathematics requires completion of 30 units of coursework, including at least 24 units of approved 200-level courses, with a minimum 3.0 GPA.
+Units required for the MA: 30, including at least 24 units of approved 200-level courses Minimum required GPA: 3.0.